Siege of Knodsenburg

 The siege of Knodsenburg, Relief of Knodzenburg or also known as Battle of the Betuwe was a military action that took place during the Eighty Years' War and the Anglo–Spanish War at a sconce known as Knodsenburg in the district of Nijmegen.
-A siege by a Spanish army under the command of the Duke of Parma took place from 15th to the 25th July 1591.
-The fort was defended by the Dutch Republic's commander Gerrit de Jong and his company which was then subsequently relieved through the intervention of a Dutch and English army led by Maurice of Orange and Francis Vere respectively on July 25.
+A siege by a Spanish army under the command of the Duke of Parma took place from 15 to 25 July 1591.
+The fort was defended by the Dutch Republic's commander Gerrit de Jong and his company which was then subsequently relieved through the intervention of a Dutch and English army led by Maurice of Orange and Francis Vere, respectively, on 25 July.
 As a result, the Spanish army was defeated and Parma managed to retreat by getting his army across the River Waal.

 Background

-As of 1590 Maurice of Orange decided to strengthen the possibility of besieging Nijmegen, by spreading out the defences and to build a fort, a kind of redan on the city side on top of a piece of high ground.
+In 1590 Maurice of Orange decided to strengthen the possibility of besieging Nijmegen, by spreading out the defences and building a fort, a kind of redan, on the city side on high ground.
 Once built the fort was put into use as a base for an attack on Nijmegen.
 This became known as Knodsenburg and it lay on the Betuwe, a large river island.
 Parma had been aware of the high ground and had been defeated by John Norreys in 1585 in an attempt to capture this strategic position.
 By the end of July, 1590, the fort at Knodsenburg was finished.

 Parma decided once more to return to lay siege and capture it making the possibility of the Dutch and English troops besieging Nijmegen an impossible task.
 Inside the fort was a small garrison consisting of six hundred men manned by a large number of guns under the command of Gerrit de Jong, former garrison commander of Lochem.
 De Jong intended to defend it at all cost but at the same time was relying on a relief force.

-De Jong had a messenger sent to Maurice on July 15 who was outside Steenwijk to keep informed of Parma's movements.
-On July 21, De Jong had communications opened by using signals from Dutch held Arnhem with the use of gun shots or fires lit from the church tower.
+De Jong had a messenger sent to Maurice on 15 July who was outside Steenwijk to keep informed of Parma's movements.
+On 21 July, De Jong had communications opened by using signals from Dutch held Arnhem with the use of gun shots or fires lit from the church tower.
 Maurice at that time was engaged in a campaign which saw his forces retake of Zutphen, Deventer, and had captured Delfzijl.
 The Spanish troops under Parma were approaching Knodsenburg and Maurice informed of this movement then took a large part of his army across the Rouveen swamp, where an army had never previously crossed.
 Count William Louis in the meantime was left shadowing the Spanish garrison at Groningen.
-The force headed via Hasselt, Zwolle, and then to Deventer, then on 18 July Maurice crossed a bridge of boats over the IJssel at Zutphen and arrived at Arnhem on July 20.
+The force headed via Hasselt, Zwolle, and then to Deventer, then on 18 July Maurice crossed a bridge of boats over the IJssel at Zutphen and arrived at Arnhem on 20 July.